 - Starting in business in Roslindale?
-Get in touch with Roslindale's Neighborhood Business Manager, call Abby Furey at (617) 635-0313 or send her an email at firstname.lastname@example.org.
+Get in touch with Roslindale's Neighborhood Business Manager Emily Patrick at (617) 635-0252 or send an email to email@example.com.

 RVMS can connect folks with the right people in City Hall, thus speeding up the response time to a problem.
 The City views RVMS as speaking for constituent concerns and helping to advocate for constituent concerns -- not as the entity expected to fix or solve those concerns.

 Here are some convenient phone numbers, contacts, and tools so biz can get in touch with City quickly about these kinds of issues:

 - Dial 3-1-1: 311 is an easy-to-remember telephone number that connects you with highly-trained Constituent Service Center representatives who are ready to help you with requests for non-emergency City services and information.
 This Phone line is open 24/7, 365 Days a week.
 Or, download the 311 App for your smartphone and start taking photos of neighborhood problems that get sent directly to the Public Works database.
 Very reliable.